crawlab-team/crawlab-docs/docs/en/guide/spider/README.md

 `Execute Command` is the base command that will be executed when running the spider, e.g. `scrapy crawl myspider`, and it's the bash/shell command that will be executed when running the spider.

+`Incremental Sync` is whether to sync files incrementally when running the spider, instead of downloading all files every time.
+It can save time when downloading files.

+`Auto Install Dependencies` is whether to install dependencies automatically when running the spider, e.g. the dependencies in `requirements.txt`.
+(This feature is only available in Crawlab Pro Edition)

 ## Upload Spider

 There are several ways to upload spider files.